 426 Auditorium Road, Room 494

-As vice president for marketing, PR and digital strategy, Heather Swain is responsible for MSU's branding, marketing, strategic public relations, digital and insights and analytics functions.
+Heather C. Swain is responsible for MSU's branding, marketing, creative and storytelling, digital and experience strategy, and analytics and insights functions.
 She has worked in higher education for more than two decades and in senior leadership positions for more than 15 years.

 Swain oversaw development of the university’s Spartans Will campaign, and under her leadership MSU's communications work has been recognized with numerous awards, including Tellys, Emmys and Addys, as well as top recognition from the Council for Advancement and Support of Education (CASE).
 Swain received the American Marketing Association Higher Education Marketer of the Year Award in 2016.